-Due to the new security measures implemented during the spring of the 11-12 school year, all schools now have security doors at the school entrance.
+All schools have security doors at the school entrance.
 This requires all parents and visitors to check in at the front office before they are allowed to enter the school.
 The security system is placed on the main hall and cafeteria doors.
 These doors remain locked at all times.

 All visitors arriving on campus should report immediately to the office in order to visit any individual or any classroom.
-In order to preserve instructional time and provide a safe and secure learning environment for all students, no visitors will be permitted in the halls or classrooms between 8:30 a.m. and 3:30 p.m.
+In order to preserve instructional time and provide a safe and secure learning environment for all students, no visitors will be permitted in the halls or classrooms between 8:30 am and 3:30 pm.
 Exceptions will be made for scheduled parent conferences, volunteers, lunch buddies and other events when appropriate.
 All visitors must check in through our school check-in system and wear the sticker printed at all times.
-All volunteers, should report only to the class in which you are working.
+All volunteers and visitors should report only to the area in which you are permitted.
 Dropping in on classrooms to talk with teachers, interrupts instructional time for students.
 Teachers are more than happy to schedule a conference to discuss issues concerning a student.